Process optimization in

 Sustainable and economical polymer resin synthesis

-Our solution: The LiquiSonic® Measuring system
+Our solution: The LiquiSonic® measuring system

 Monitor concentration in real time